 identifier will usually be read within 24 hours of being received.

-Reuse: Materials from this
+Open Educational Resources: Materials from this

 course can be publicly reused in other courses.
 This course supports Open Educational Resources (OER) with most materials readily available online to all.